hackoregon/civic/packages/component-library/stories/README.md

 - Data values
 - Data

-## Story Development Code !FINISH!
+## Story Development Code

-When you select "Story" in the Addon panel, the code for the current story is shown and highlighted.
-The goal is to include all the values and props for that story in the highlighted code.
+When you select "Story" in the Addon panel, the code for the current story (inside the .add function) is shown and highlighted.
+Including all the values and props for that story inside the .add function, and highlighted, makes it easier for the developer to use that component.

 Use realistic data.
 Data in the story is often from a past project.
+Use a subset of that data if there is so much that it overwhelms the usability of the story.

 ## Notes

 A Notes file is written for each story.
-It describes the story and the knobs/props.
+It describes the story and the knobs/props for that story.
 Use markdown format.

 Notes files are in the stories folder.
 The notes files are named by the componentName followed by .story.md.
 Examples: